togethercomputer/OpenChatKit/docs/GPT-NeoXT-Chat-Base-Inference.md

 - `--load-in-8bit`: load model in 8-bit.
 Requires `pip install bitsandbytes`.
 No effect when used with `-g`.

 ## Hardware requirements for inference
-The Pythia-Chat-Base-7B model requires:

-- **18 GB of GPU memory for the base model**

-- **9 GB of GPU memory for the 8-bit quantized model**
+The GPT-NeoXT-Chat-Base-20B model requires at least 41GB of free VRAM.
 Used VRAM also goes up by ~100-200 MB per prompt.

+- A **minimum of 80 GB is recommended**

+- A **minimum of 48 GB in VRAM is recommended** for fast responses.

-If you'd like to run inference on a GPU with less VRAM than the size of the model, refer to this section on [running on consumer hardware](#running-on-consumer-hardware).
+If you'd like to run inference on a GPU with <48 GB VRAM, refer to this section on [running on consumer hardware](#running-on-consumer-hardware).

 By default, inference uses only CUDA Device 0.